 2017: Dale Mabry Pedestrian Bridge included in MPO Long Range Transportation Plan

 2013: Courtney Campbell Trail completed

 HIGHWAY CONSTRUCTION IN WESTSHORE

-Major changes are underway for the highway system running through Westshore.
+Starting in 2019, drivers in Westshore will see almost daily interstate construction including the Howard Frankland Bridge and the Westshore Interchange.
 For up-to-date information on all Florida Department of Transportation (FDOT) construction projects affecting the Westshore District, visit FDOT Tampa Bay.

 The Alliance has constantly advocated for more sidewalks, bike lanes and trails to support Westshore businesses and residents.
 Following the publication of our 2009 Westshore Pedestrian Plan, 10 miles of sidewalks have been built in Westshore, including some by the Alliance using Special Services District funding.
 Private developers have also contributed through DRI and mobility-fee costs.
 We work with the City of Tampa, Hillsborough County, and the FDOT on several projects, including Complete Streets treatments on West Shore Blvd., Lois Ave., and Spruce St.

 To further reduce traffic congestion, we provide up-to-date information on commute options to employees of member companies.
 Tax incentives are available for employers who subsidize certain commute alternatives.
 Contact Michael Maurino to learn more.

 The Westshore District is served by three express bus routes to Tampa International Airport, and nine local routes.
 Transit access is important for the businesses, residents, and visitors who travel in Westshore every day.